stfc/cloud-docker-images/cloud-chatops/README.md

 #### Slash Commands:
 These slash commands can be run in any channel the app has access to.<br>
  - `/prs <mine | all>`: sends a private message to the user with a list of open pull requests.
 Either user authored or by anyone.
- - `/find-host`: responds with the IP of the host running the app, this only works in development instances.

 #### Scheduled Events:
 The app has an endpoint at `https://<your-app-domain>/slack/schedule` which listens for requests to trigger reminder messages being sent.<br>